opsfolio/docs.opsfolio.com/src/content/docs/surveilr/disciplines/devops.md

         $ surveilr admin merge
         ```

-        This command merges data collected from various remote servers, creating an aggregated RSSD, which serves as evidence for compliance audits.
+        This command merges data collected from various remote servers, creating an aggregated RSSD, which can be queried for compliance evidence.

-##### SQL Query for Verification of Infrastructure Compliance
+#### SQL Query for Verification of Infrastructure Compliance
 ```sql
 SELECT
     d.state_sysinfo -> 'host_name' AS 'Host Name',